calipark1213/3340FinalProject/README.md

 Using the linear models, we estimate that a 1% increase in the rate of those who eat less than one fruit a day in a sample population leads to a 0.4582% increase in the rate of obesity.
 Similarly, we can estimate that a 1% increase in the rate of those who eat less than one vegetale a day in a sample population leads to a 0.3904% increase in the rate of obesity.

+For finding the actual estimated obesity rate, simpy take _y_ and add the mean, 30.08.

 From the scatterplots, we see that there appears to be a relationship between eating fruits or vegetables and obesity.
 Both models have a p-value less than 10<sup>-15</sup>.
 If we were to test an alternate hypothesis that β<sub>i</sub> ≠ 0, at α = 0.95 we can condlude that fruits and vegetables are (independently) closely related.
 However, we will perform a more in depth analysis to better understand the relationships.

 When using a multiple lienar regression, we get the model _y_ = 0.318x<sub>1</sub> + 0.2311x<sub>2</sub> - 6.783E-16